NvC-DmN-CH/AutoVTF/README.md

 ### Quick editing thanks to Hammer++'s hotloading ability:
 <img src="https://cdn.discordapp.com/attachments/1131362438227431428/1231853010662195270/update_new.gif?ex=66275404&is=66260284&hm=95074a4cfe90033fd262d627c2f443daea4978ebbcf4d3e0f028c315aa094e5f&" width="850"/>

-(it works this way when any supported image file is updated, this is just an example with photoshop updating a .psd file)
+(it works this way when any supported image file is updated, this is just an example of   photoshop updating a .psd file)

 ---